AlanGabbianelli/associate-file-extensions/README.md

 - The application to associate the file extensions with

 ## Usage
-- To use the default editor (Visual Studio Code - Insiders), run:
+- To use the default editor (Visual Studio Code), run:
     ```bash
     associate_file_extensions.sh
     ```